We are responsible for issuing Penalty Charge Notices (PCNs) when motorists contravene:

 We may allow one for a single yellow line, if no loading restrictions are in force.

 We do not usually grant permission to park:

 - in bays designated for specific vehicle classes, such as disabled or loading bays

 How to apply

-There is a limit of two permits per application.
+There is a limit of six permits per application.
 This is only granted if the location allows.
 If you need more, you must email [email protected] before you apply.